jheare/Fish546-Jake/Course Project/Product/METHODS.md

 **You can see a notebook of the *process_radtags* workflow [here](https://github.com/jheare/Fish546-Jake/blob/master/Course%20Project/Workflow/Process%20Radtags.ipynb).**
 ##
-### Denovo mapping ###
+### Stacks processing ###
 Fastq files produced from *process_radtags* were checked for quality.
-The top 10 samples containing more than 180k reads were then selected to run through each step of the *denovo_map.pl* pipeline.
+The top 10 samples containing more than 180k reads were then selected to run through each step of the STACKS process.

 |  Samples Used 	|
 |:-------------:	|